Street shooting leaves 4 dead, 3 wounded in New Jersey

 PATERSON, N.J.
-(AP) — A street shooting in a northern New Jersey community has left four people dead and three others wounded, authorities said.
+(AP) — A street shooting in a northern New Jersey city left four men dead and three others wounded, authorities said Wednesday.

-The gunfire in Paterson, New Jersey, erupted shortly after 11 p.m.
+The gunfire in Paterson, about 15 miles northwest of New York City, erupted shortly after 11 p.m.
 Tuesday.
 Four victims found at the scene were taken to a hospital, where they all died a short time later, authorities said.

+The Passaic County prosecutor’s office identified the victims as Al Malik Williams, 37; Otis Smith, 37; Unique Jones, 22, and 25-year-old Nygier Barrett.
+All were Paterson residents.

-Three other victims went to the hospital on their own a short time later seeking treatment, but further details on their conditions were not disclosed.
+Three other victims went to the hospital on their own a short time later seeking treatment, according to multiple reports.
+A 24-year-old man was treated and released, and a 20-year-old man and 19-year-old man remained hospitalized in stable condition Wednesday, the prosecutor’s office said.

 “I want to be clear that we will have zero tolerance for violence in our city,” Mayor Andre Sayegh said in an email Wednesday.
 “Both prevention of loss of life and public safety are paramount to my agenda and I will personally engage in the process to curb these types of heinous incidents, which steal our young residents and instill fear in the community at large.
 This must end today.”